 Importance of Learning a New Language

 Learning a language is a fantastic advantage in the current globalised environment.
 It not only benefits if you are going to another country but it is also a huge benefit for overseas job opportunities.
 Acquiring a second language helps us, at all ages.
 A foreign language is an entirely new complex system of rules and systems.
 Learning a foreign language helps in exercising our brains.
 We build core learning skills like cognitive reasoning in an attempt to connect while learning a new language.
-Well established reasoning skills are a valuable personal and professional asset.
+Well-established reasoning skills are a valuable personal and professional asset.
 Learning a foreign language is also helpful if you want to become a language translator.

-10 Most Spoken Language in the World
+10 Most Spoken Languages in the World

 We have curated a list of the 10 most spoken languages in the world.
 They are: